-- (i) For the purpose of agreeing a staff fee, you must hold a substantive post, defined as being a contract of employment of at least 25% FTE over a full 12-month period, and covering the annual period of registration with the University. - (ii) This does not include students who are employed on an Occasional, parttime basis as a Postgraduate Teacher by the University, e.g., as demonstrators, General Duty Assistants, Laboratory Technicians through the Student Employment on Campus policy.
-(Please consult the Postgraduates who Teach Policy for further information.) - (iii) Retrospective registration requests will continue to be considered on a case-by-case basis, but requests of more than one year of retrospective registration would not normally be supported.
+- (i) For the purpose of agreeing a staff fee, you must hold a substantive post, defined as being a contract of employment of at least 25% FTE over a full 12-month period, and covering the annual period of registration with the University. - (ii) Retrospective registration requests will continue to be considered on a case-by-case basis, but requests of more than one year of retrospective registration would not normally be supported. - (iii) This may include a Postgraduate Teaching Assistant (PGTA) holding a contract of employment of at least 25% covering the candidature of the research degree. - (iv) This does not include students who are employed on an Occasional Postgraduate Teacher (OPT) or a Contracted Postgraduate Teacher (CPT) by the University, e.g., as demonstrators, General Duty Assistants, Laboratory

+Technicians.
+(Please consult the Postgraduates who Teach Policy for further information.)